 Vignettes are especially helpful with rectangular images on cylindrical solids (for example cylindrical lithophanes).
 You can either use no vignette as shown below, and the edges ofthe image are clearly visible on the cylinder:

 If you use an elliptical vignette you can make the edges of the image disappear and the image blends smoothly into the cylinder:

-In version 5 the vignette dialog is slightly more helpful than previously.
-It shows the background grayscale in the preview:
+In version 4 the vignette dialog is slightly more helpful than in V3, it shows the background grayscale in the preview:

 As you can see as you move the Background Greyscale slider you can see the actual changes in the preview image.
 If there is a difference between the background and the main image borders, the borders will appear in you final object model, as shown by the two arrows in the above screenshot.